top of page

 Blended Whiskey: Made by all Categories.

-This is a mixture of a fuller flavored whiskey, like a single malt or bourbon, with a lighter grain whiskey or neutral grain spirit to create a whiskey that's less intense, easier to drink and most importantly, more affordable.
-They're priced more economically because grain whiskey/ neutral spirit, which typically makes up 60-80% of the blend, is much cheaper to make thanks to the column still and more affordable grains.
-The vast majority of global whiskey sales are blended whiskey.
+Made by combining all categories.
+This type mixes a fuller-flavored whiskey, like a single malt or bourbon, with a lighter grain whiskey or neutral grain spirit to create a less intense, easier-to-drink, and more affordable whiskey.
+They're priced more economically because grain whiskey/neutral spirit, which typically constitutes 60-80% of the blend, is cheaper to produce due to the column still and more affordable grains.
+Blended whiskey accounts for the vast majority of global whiskey sales.

-Blended whiskey is sometimes perceived as less than compared to it's fuller flavored counterparts.
-But that is a misconception.
-It is merely a different style.
-Many are excellent, like blended scotches and Irish whiskies.
-Though there are indeed some that are purely concerned with the bottom line, blended American whiskey and of the some lower end Canadian whiskies for example.
+Blended whiskey is sometimes perceived as inferior to its fuller-flavored counterparts, but this is a misconception.
+It is simply a different style.
+Many blended whiskeys, like blended scotches and Irish whiskies, are excellent.
+However, some are indeed focused primarily on profit, such as some lower-end blended American whiskeys and Canadian whiskies.
 Drink discerningly!

 Spelling Whiskey vs Whisky: the Deal with the “E”